ABA601 Assessment in ABA

 Lead Faculty: Dr. Bill Matthew, PhD, BCBA-D, NCSP

-Introduction to the philosophy of behaviorism and the basic tenets of applied behavior analysis.
+Introduces the student to the philosophy of behaviorism and the basic tenets of applied behavior analysis.
 Focuses on behavioral assessment and observation, and time series research design and its use in the scientific evaluation of behavior-environment relations.
-Students are required to purchase a one year subscription to the CBA Learning Module Series from Behavior Development Solutions (BDS).
-See Program Description for more details.

-- Compare and contrast the various single subject designs with respect to the types of research questions for which they are appropriate and their control of extraneous variables.
+- Compare and evaluate the various single system designs with respect to the types of research questions for which they are appropriate and their control of extraneous variables.

-- Analyze functional behaviors in the same response class such that they are amenable to systematic behavioral observation.
+- Given a behavior that needs to be changed, describe that behavior and other relevant behaviors in the same functional response class in observable terms such that it is amenable to systematic behavioral observation.